emanuelefalbo/HessFit/README.md

  "opt": "ric" string perform the Hessian diagonalization in redundant internal coordinates, whereas "sem" string performs the Seminario method.
 ```

-The "atype_file" must be a tw-column file with the element, and the atom type on the first and second column respectively:
+The "atype_file" must be a two-column file with the element, and the atom type on the first and second column respectively:

 ```
 N-N3